Kayrros/eos-sar/README.md

 - Registration/ resampling/ debursting of a secondary image onto a primary image.
 The processing can be restricted to a region of interest.
 - Interferogram formation, orbital and topographic phase estimation and removal, coherence estimation.

+## Contributing

 ### Tests

 To run the tests, we use `pytest`:

 	uv run --frozen pytest .

-Some tests currently use Kayrros cloud storage, which means that certain credentials must be set up for these tests.
+Some tests currently use Kayrros cloud storage and internal services (behind VPN), which means that certain credentials must be set up for these tests.
 Currently, only local tests will run and others will be skipped if you don't have these credentials.
-For Kayrros users:
+For Kayrros users (with VPN and credentials):

 	uv run --all-extras pytest .